-Specifications 6 and 12 add interaction terms between opinion leader choices and the randomized 50% subsidy condition, showing that external influence is 10-18 percentage points larger when more is charged for the efficiency stove.
-This may be because households pay closer attention to such information inputs when making decisions with larger financial consequences.
-In a separate paper (Mobarak et al., 2012), we find that liquidity constraints are a significant deterrent to purchase of cookstoves.
-Thus it would make sense that households would want to gather as much information as possible before making a purchasing decision.
-3.2 Opinion Leader Choices and Stove Purchase from stove orders to the final purchase decisions.
+Table 4 considers the role of opinion leader influence in final stove purchase.
+Comparing Tables 3 and 4 suggests considerable attenuation of opinion leader estimates when we move from stove orders to the final purchase decisions.
 The initial stove order decisions occurred almost simultaneously across all households within a village, with very limited information about the new technologies available in the village except for the opinion leader purchase decisions that we revealed.
-After orders were placed, cookstoves were delivered over a period of several weeks within a given village, and those receiving cookstoves later could learn about nontraditional cookstoves from those receiving early deliveries.
-If so, this pattern of attenuation may suggest a declining value of information acquired from opinion leader choices as common experience with the technologies grows.11 With the smaller coefficients on OLaccept and OLreject variables, the asymmetric effects on chimney and efficiency stoves become statistically insignificant in some specifications, but the asymmetry in the influence of unanimous acceptance versus rejection is retained.
+After orders were placed, cookstoves were delivered over a period of several weeks within a given village, and those receiving cookstoves later could learn about non-traditional cookstoves from those receiving early deliveries.
+If so, this pattern of attenuation may suggest a declining value of information acquired from opinion leader choices as common experience with the technologies grows.
+With the smaller coefficients on OLaccept and OLreject variables, the asymmetric effects on chimney and efficiency stoves become statistically insignificant in some specifications, but the asymmetry in the influence of unanimous acceptance versus rejection is retained.